formidify/VisualHow/README.md

 [
   {
-    'article_id': ID assigneed to each unique wikiHow article (str, e.g. 033313), 'problem_index': index of the particular problem in terms of the article, 'problem_title': title of the problem,
+    'article_id': ID assigneed to each unique wikiHow article (str, e.g. 033313), 'problem_idx': index of the particular problem in terms of the article, 'url': URL of the unique wikiHow article, 'problem_title': title of the problem,
     'image_category': the annotated type of image of the problem - can be realistic, abstract, or mixed, 'step_to_object_selected_result': a list of annotated phrases for this problem.
 For each step, there are 2 sublists - first one corresponds to multimodal attention, second one is for words without visual correspondence,